 You’ve probably heard quite a bit about the Internet of Things by now.
 But are you yet to connect it to Content Marketing?
 If not, you’re likely not alone.The fact remains that there is some very interesting potential arising from the melding of these two somewhat unlikely partners.Intrigued?
 Continue reading.
 See how you might harness the power of the IoT to make your content marketing life a lot easier.

 The Internet of Things: What It Is

 To understand the major importance, let’s take a step back and consider what exactly the IoT might be useful for.

 One of the classic examples already in training is the concept of the smart home.
 The everyday consumer has more and more gain acceptance to the new idea.
 The smart home Illustrates the IoT concept because it allows contact between several Internet-connected devices within the house to each other and the (often remote or mobile) owner.But, as the Business Insider notes, potential apps of IoT can range far beyond the smart home, including wearables and connected cars, right up to smart cities.
-Imagine, a city where trash cans can communicate when they need to be emptied, or if your car could communicate with traffic sensors so that you could select an optimal route home in real time.
+Imagine, a city where trash cans can communicate when they need to be emptied, or if your car could communicate with traffic sensors so that you could select an optimal route home in real-time.

 How the IoT Relates to Content Marketing

 So far so good, right?
 We hope you are still with us so far.
 Let your interest wander, find out why any of this IoT stuff has for the world of the content marketer.Well, the answer happens to be …. quite a lot.
 Enough that it might surprise you.
 It actually starts to make sense when you sit down and give it the pondering space it deserves.
-You may even have no interest in alloting pondering space, the fact is that those in the know have already gone out and done a fair bit of the intellectual heavy lifting for you.
+You may even have no interest in allotting pondering space, the fact is that those in the know have already gone out and done a fair bit of the intellectual heavy lifting for you.
 We then have gone out and helpfully collated it all to boot, so fret no more!
 Here are three key points to digest:

 1. The IoT Will Rain Beneficial Data for Content Marketers